rubaiate/CSVTestRunner/docs/Scratch.md

+You are running first TestNG test case.
+Next step is running given test case programmatically.
+Now it is bit advance.
+When function is annotated with @Factories, TestNG expects the function to return Test class array

+Now test can be executed using green fast forward button.
+So it is possible to run test case programmatically;
+So implementation is working fine.
+But in IDE you can see test name is ugly

+Provide test case name
+The add test class should be derived from ITest interface and getTestName should be implemented.
+Now it is possible to pass custom test name;

+passing test data from csv file is very easy.

 Parsing test file name
 @Parameter annotation is introduced to configure csv file name.
 Now when you run using green button you will encounter following error.
 "Parameter 'filePath' is required by @Test on method createTests but has not been marked @Optional or defined"